-Unsecured bank loans are obtained from local banks and related party financial institutions with annual interest rates ranging from 2.50% to 4.00% and 2.50% to 3.27% in 2017 and 2016, respectively.
-The Group availed loans amounting to $\mathbb{P}892.0$ million specifically for the acquisition of a parcel of land in Makati City and loans amounting to $\mathbb{P}940$ million specifically for the construction of MCMI school building in Davao in 2017.
+Unsecured bank loans are obtained from local banks and related party financial institutions with annual interest rates ranging from 3.13% to 4.00% and 2.50% to 4.00% in June 2018 and December 31, 2017, respectively.
+In 2017, the Group availed loans amounting to ₱892.0 million specifically for the acquisition of a parcel of land in Makati City and loans amounting to ₱940 million specifically for the construction of MCMI school building in Davao.